-6. Management Plan
+5. Management Plan

-- 6.1.
+- 5.1.
 An updated Management Plan in accordance with the City's Policy No. 7.5.7 Licenced Premises shall be submitted to, and approved by the City prior to the development commencing.
 The updated Management Plan shall address the following matters and shall be in accordance with all conditions of this approval:

-- Any recommendations detailed in the Acoustic Report (as per Condition 5 above)

 - Floor plans of the premises;

 - The maximum number of patrons;

+- Acoustic Report and Noise Management Plan;

 - Hours of operation;

-- Noise Management Plan;

 - Patron and anti-social behaviour;

-- Entertainment and Music; and
+- Deliveries; and

-- Time and frequency of waste collection and deliveries at the premises
+- Waste management;

-- 6.2.
+- 5.2.
 Use of the premises shall be carried out in accordance with the approved Management Plan or any Plan approved by the City thereafter and all requirements of the Management Plan shall be implemented to the satisfaction of the City;

-- 6.3.
-The Management Plan shall be reviewed every 12 months, with any changes identified during this review or by the City, being incorporated into an updated Management Plan approved by the City as part of the review;

-7. Cash-in-Lieu
+6. Cash-in-Lieu

-A cash-in-lieu contribution shall be paid to the City for the shortfall of 4.14 car bays, based on the cost of \$5,400 per bay as set out in the City's 2017/2018 Schedule of Fees and Charges being a contribution of \$22,356 prior to the commencement of development or by entering into a written agreement to the City to pay the cash-in-lieu over an agreed period up to five years; and
+Prior to commencing the use, a cash-in-lieu contribution shall be paid to the City for the shortfall of 6 car bays, based on the cost of \$5,400 per bay as set out in the City's 2017/2018 Schedule of Fees and Charges being a contribution of \$32,400; and

-8. Heritage
+7. Heritage

-- 8.1.
-The existing front double doors shall be retained in place; and - 8.2.
+- 7.1.
+The existing front double doors shall be retained in place; and - 7.2.
 The original fabric to the bay windows shall be retained where it is extant.